andknam/KoEx/docs/youtube-player.md

 ## Design Decisions

 ### 1. Progressive Analysis via SSE
 We use Server-Sent Events to stream progress messages to the user.
-This gives the user feedback and avoids waiting without notice while the backend applies grammar rules for tokenization + GPT calls.
+This gives the user feedback and avoids waiting without notice while the backend applies grammar chunking + performs GPT calls.

 ### 2. Why Not Precompute All Chunks?
 Precomputing all subtitle chunks would: